 There are all kinds of things to do in the garden in August, especially watering:

 - Everything needs at least an inch of water every week, and when the temps go really high, they need even more.
-Mother Nature hasn’t been doing her part this year, so was up to us to make sure that everything stayed hydrated.
+Mother Nature hasn’t been doing her part this year, so it was up to us to make sure that everything stayed hydrated.

 - If you haven’t been watering your trees, you should really consider doing so.
 Providing a good drink on a regular basis until we start to get regular rains again could make all the difference to your trees.